 Whether you’re on an Amazon product page or a retail store website, Priceblink will attempt to find a better price on the item you’re looking at.
 It’s a good practice to always glance at Priceblink and see if you could be making your OA purchase for less money at another website.

-This one is the only paid extension I have in my list, but at this point I couldn’t meet my OA spending goals without it.
+OAXray is a paid Chrome extension that allows you to scan a retail store website and find potential OA deals to resell on Amazon.
 If you’re just getting started, by all means learn the ropes of OA with the free extensions and build up enough sales to justify paying for a monthly subscription to an extension like OAXray.
 But once you’re ready to start spending more of your sourcing budget per month on OA, you might find that a scanning extension like OAXray is indispensable.
-I know it saves me hours of my valuable time clicking and comparing products on Amazon and retail websites.
+I know it has saved me hours of my valuable time clicking and comparing products on Amazon and retail websites.

-Since first writing this post, I’ve started using the Scanalyze extension and find it very helpful.
+The Scanalyze extension is another paid subscription I have found to be extremely helpful in my OA sourcing.
 When I am looking at an Amazon product page, Scanalyze adds a box below the product title with the sales rank and sub-sales rank, saving time from scrolling down to the bottom of the page to find this information.
 Every second of time counts when you’re clicking through dozens of products every day, and I’ve really come to depend on having this information more easily accessible.
 Additionally, within that same sales rank box I can click “Scanalyze” to go to a separate page where I can see the lowest prices in FBA, new, used, and collectible; the Keepa graph; and (probably my favorite) a clickable FBA calculator to easily refigure my potential ROI based on the various prices listed.
-Scanalyze comes to you from the folks at Cyber Monkey Deals for $9/month, and it’s well worth it.

 So that’s my list.
 Yours might be different.
 If it is, let us know.
 What are your favorite Chrome extensions for OA?
 Do you use a different browser than Chrome?
 Let us know in the comments.